by Dr. Bill Rawls

 These microbes have the potential to cause severe illness; therapy should not await laboratory diagnosis if acute infection with any of these microbes is suspected.
 Blood can be drawn when therapy is initiated to confirm the infection.

-The most accurate test is serial serology using Indirect Immunofluorescent Assay (IFA).
+The most accurate test is serial serology using IFA.
 Diagnosis relies on a four-fold rise in antibody titer over several weeks.
 The first sample should be taken as early in the disease process as possible, and the second sample taken two to four weeks later.

 PCR is 60-85% effective for diagnosing ehrlichia and 70-90% effective for diagnosing anaplasma, but it’s less valuable for diagnosing Rocky Mountain spotted fever (RMSF).
 Accuracy for diagnosing chronic infection is unknown.
 There are many new species of these microbes being discovered for which routine testing is not yet available.

 Pelvic infection associated with C. trachomatis is diagnosed by vaginal swab in females (either patient or clinician collected) and urine sample in males.
 Nucleic acid amplification tests (NAATs) are the most sensitive.
-Yearly screening for females under age 25 is recommended by the CDC.
+Yearly screening for females under age 25 is recommended.

 Testing for C. pneumoniae (respiratory infection) is performed with PCR specific for C. pneumoniae DNA from a blood sample.
 Present testing includes only the two most common species out of nine known species.